nvkob1/QuickShut-Console/README.md

 **QuickShut (Shutdown Timer)**
 ---
 **Description**:
 QuickShut is a shutdown timer that lets you set a custom countdown and force-close apps before shutting down.
 You can cancel anytime, and it features a sleek, real-time display.
-Useful for downloading gigabytes worth of games while you're asleep.
+Useful for downloading gigabytes worth of games or roblox exploiting while you're asleep.

 **Features**:
 - Set a custom countdown timer in hours, minutes, and seconds.